brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 ### Length-Weight Relationship

 The length-weight relationship for quillback rockfish was estimated outside the model using available coastwide biological data collected from fishery-independent and fishery-dependent data sources (Figure \ref{fig:len-weight-survey}).
 Sources included the WCGBTS, and recreational and commercial samples from all states (Table \ref{tab:len-at-weight-samps}).
-Only measured weight or length values were used; any values with more than two decimal places were assumed to be calculated from another measurement and were excluded.
+Only directly measured weight and length values were used; any values with more than two decimal places were assumed to be calculated from another measurement and were excluded.
 This occurred for 32 percent of lengths and 20 percent of the weights in the MRFSS-era recreational samples.
 Weights from Oregon special projects samples taken from the Oregon recreational and commercial fleets (n = 241) were not included.
-The estimated length-weight relationship for quillback rockfish was 1.963e-05$L$^3.02^ where $L$ is fork length in cm (Figures \ref{fig:len-weight}).
+The estimated length-weight relationship for quillback rockfish was $W=$1.963e-05$L$^3.02^ where $L$ is fork length in cm and $W$ is weight in kg (Figures \ref{fig:len-weight}).

 ### Growth (Length-at-Age)

 The length-at-age relationship for quillback rockfish was estimated outside the model using data collected from fishery-dependent sources off the coast of Oregon and Washington collected between 1998-2019, and from a single coastwide fishery-independent source (WCGBTS) collected between 2005-2019 (Table \ref{tab:len-at-age-samps}).
 Ages from Oregon special projects samples taken from the Oregon commercial fleet (n = 30) were not included.
-Age data were generally sparase for quillback rockfish from any one source (Figure \ref{fig:len-age-data}).
+Age data were generally sparse for quillback rockfish from any one source (Figure \ref{fig:len-age-data}).
 The fishery-dependent data had limited observations of young fish less than 5 years of age, but had observations of fish up to 73 years of age.
 The fishery-independent data had limited observations of old fish greater than 40 years of age, but had observations of fish as young as one year of age.
 Growth parameters for quillback rockfish were estimated at the following values:

 \begin{centering}